marspafll/resources/math/linear-functions/README.md

 Any point within the graph can be denoted by its coordinates, written as an ordered pair of numbers in parentheses, with the x value listed first.
 So the boiling point of water is (100, 212) and the freezing point is (0, 32).
 The point where the x-axis and they y-axis cross, (0, 0) is called the **origin**.
 Notice that the graph of the line for the formula to convert from inches to centimeters intersects the origin.
 That's another way to see that inches are proportional to centimeters.
 On the temperature graph, the freezing point happens to be where the line crosses the y-axis.
 The word for where a line crosses the y-axis is the **y intercept**.

 Another property of lines is their **slope**, or steepness.
 The larger of a number you multiply by, the steeper the line will be.
 Slope is the fraction of rise / run.
 Rise is the change in y; run is the change in x.
-So the temperature slope of 9/5 means that for every increase of 5°C, there's an increase of 9°F. 2.54 expressed as a fraction is 127/50.
+So the temperature slope of 9/5 means that for every increase of 5°C, there's an increase of 9°F. 2.54 expressed as a fraction is 127/50, so for every 50 inches, there are exactly 127 centimeters.

 The most common way you'll see linear formulas written is called **slope-intercept form**: _y=mx+b_ where m is the slope and b is the y-intercept.
 Notice that the formula for converting °C to °F is already in slope-intercept form.